 “We are living in an era of exploration and discovery – from Earth's history and the tree of life to the outer reaches of the solar system and beyond – and our society depends in so many ways on the fields we study in EAPS, from climate and natural disasters to energy and policy,” Perron said.
 “I want to help as many MIT undergraduates as possible to experience that excitement, consider that relevance, and understand the associated career options.
 I also want to continue our efforts to enhance our world-leading graduate program.”

 Perron’s research touches upon the complementary and intersecting themes studied in EAPS: Earth.
 Planets.
 Climate.
 Life.
 He examines how landscapes form and evolve on Earth and other planets.
 Using theory, modeling, observations and experiments, Perron and his group are charting new paths in river research.
 Currently, he’s working with researchers in the MIT Department of Mechanical Engineering to explore on the microscale how turbulent flows move sand and gravel.
 Dipping into the field of evolutionary biology, Perron’s group is uncovering how changes in river paths that occurred over millions of years might be responsible for the exceptional diversity of fish in regions like the southeastern U.S. He’s also delving into archaeology with colleagues in MIT’s Department of Materials Science and Engineering to learn how rivers and plate tectonics shaped prehistoric human agriculture.
 Lastly, his group is continuing to study how rivers of methane sculpted the icy surface of Saturn's moon Titan.
 In addition to his research and service in EAPS, Perron has taken initiative to improve the welfare of the MIT community and familiarize himself with Institute–wide views on student life and education.
-He advises first-year students, including working with MIT’s Experimental Study Group (ESG), and has served on the MIT Faculty Committee on Student Life and the MIT Faculty Subcommittee on the Communication Requirement.
+He advises first-year students, including working with MIT’s Experimental Study Group (ESG), and has chaired the Program in Geology, Geochemistry and Geobiology in EAPS.
+Perron has also as served on the MIT Faculty Committee on Student Life and the MIT Faculty Subcommittee on the Communication Requirement.

 Passing the baton